The most common question I get asked by readers is “How to become a CMA?”

 In the United States, the average annual total compensation for CMAs was $135,076.

-Pretty impressive when you consider that CMA’s earn 67% more in median salary than their non-CMA counterparts.
+Pretty impressive when you consider that a Certified Management Accountant salary is 67% more in median salary than their non-CMA counterparts.

 CMA Certification vs Others